 Order this: The peanut butter and blackcurrant compote creation.

-We’re not sociologists, but someone really should be studying how a human being can have the exact same - seriously, the exact same - response to WAP played at full volume and their first bite of this nutty fruity doughnut.
-With sourdough packed full of blackcurrant compote with a deep roasted peanut butter glaze, it’s a fun take on the American peanut butter and jelly sandwich, except in extra sweet doughnut form.
-You can find this texture party at several Crosstown dessert bars across London, including in London Bridge, Hammersmith, Greenwich, and Shoreditch.
+We’re not sociologists, but someone really should be studying how a human being can have the exact same response to WAP played at full volume and their first bite of this nutty fruity doughnut.
+Packed full of blackcurrant compote with a roasted peanut butter glaze, it’s a fun take on the American peanut butter and jelly sandwich, except in extra sweet, sourdough doughnut form.
+You can find this texture party at several Crosstown dessert bars across London, including in London Bridge, Hammersmith, Greenwich, Soho, and Shoreditch.
 Be sure to always keep an eye out for their creative seasonal specials too.

 Order this: The Oreo cheesecake crodough.

-If we ever win the lottery or somehow manage to worm our way into Rami Malek’s heart and hightail it out of London for a life of LA sunshine, one of the things we’d miss the most about this city is all of the charming, cheery little bakeries.
-Rinkoff is one of London’s great little old school bakeries and has been around since 1911.
-They serve all of the sweet British classics like chelsea buns, victoria sponge cake, and fruit scones, but in the last few years they’ve also jumped on the crodough game.
-Part-doughnut, part-croissant, they usually sell out quickly, but if you’re lucky enough to get your hands on the creamy yet crunchy Oreo cheesecake one, we salute you.
+If we ever win the lottery or somehow manage to worm our way into Rami Malek’s heart and hightail it out of London for a life of LA sunshine, one of the things we’d miss the most about this city is the charming, cheery little bakeries.
+Rinkoffs is one of London’s great little old-school bakeries and has been around since 1911.
+They serve all of the sweet British classics like chelsea buns, victoria sponge cake, and fruit scones, but they’ve also jumped on the crodough game.
+Part-doughnut, part-croissant, they usually sell out quickly.
+But if you’re lucky enough to get your hands on the creamy yet crunchy Oreo cheesecake one, we salute you.

 Order this: The sweet bad.

 Everyone deserves to have a bakery as good as Uncle John’s on their road.
 Technically, this Ghanaian bakery in South Tottenham is on everybody’s road now, thanks to the internet and their nationwide delivery.
-Aside from their majestic sweet bread and addictive servings of chin chin, their miniature fried coconut doughnuts are our favourite thing here.
-After months of dedicated practice, we’ve discovered that our preferred method of eating them is by steadily picking off the sweet, crispy outside, and then rolling the soft, doughy innards into a squidgy little ball whilst lying horizontally.
+Aside from their majestic sweet bread and addictive servings of chin chin, their sweet bads, miniature fried coconut doughnuts, are our favourite thing here.
+After months of dedicated practice, our preferred method of eating them is by steadily picking off the sweet, crispy outside, and then rolling the soft, doughy innards into a squidgy little ball while lying horizontally.
 We like to call this behaviour ‘self-care’.
-If you too wish to take part in some of London’s tastiest self-care, you should know that it’s only a quid for two tasty little sweet bads.

-In our humble opinion, the time for doughnuts is ten-past right now.
+In our humble opinion, the time for doughnuts is 10-past right now.
 Especially when you’re getting involved in doughnuts covered in Kinder Bueno, a whipped Snickers mousse, and Jammy Dodgers.
-This Australian mini-chain has been in London for a hot minute now and has several spots across the city, but what you really need to know is that they specialise in fun XXL doughnut creations.
+This Australian mini-chain has been in London for a hot minute now and has several spots across the city, but what you really need to know is that Doughnut Time specialises in fun XXL doughnut creations.
 We’re eternal fans of the superb simplicity that is the Lotus biscuit, so our go-to order is the Biscoff spread ‘David Hasselhoff’.
 Expect chocolate drizzle, a crisp caramel glaze, and plenty of crunch-factor from the Lotus biscuits.